yeehaa123/presentation-moonconf/slides.md

 The best known, and probably still most commonly used, software architecture pattern is the so-called layered architecture.

+I quote:

 "The main principle behind layered architectures is that of 'separation of responsibility'.
 Each layer is responsible for a finite amount of work."

 This is comparable to the classic home layout, as idealized in the dollhouse in the picture on this slide.
 In this house, each floor has a clearly defined responsibility.
 The bottom layer consists of the living room, the middle is the parent's bedroom, and the top one is where the baby sleeps.

-In software development, a layered architecture can have many layers, but in its simplest form it consists of a persistence layer with business and presentation layers build on top of it.
+In software development, a layered architecture can be stacked infinitely, but in its simplest form it consists of a persistence layer with business and presentation layers build on top of it.

 -->